-The Wellington Public Transport Spine Study arose out of the Ngauranga to Airport Corridor Plan.
+The Wellington Public Transport Spine Study (Spine Study) arose out of the Ngauranga to Wellington Airport Corridor Plan.

-Adopted in 2008, the Ngauranga to Airport Corridor Plan identified a need to investigate options for a high-quality public transport spine through central Wellington, as part of a package of transport improvements to the state highway, local roads and active modes.
-The study investigated the feasibility of a number of public transport options and progressively narrowed them down to three - bus priority, bus rapid transit and light rail transit.
+Adopted in 2008, the Ngauranga to Wellington Airport Corridor Plan identified a need to investigate options for a high-quality public transport spine through central Wellington, as part of a package of transport improvements to the State Highway and local roads and for active modes.
+The Spine Study investigated the feasibility of a number of public transport options and progressively narrowed them down to three - bus priority, bus rapid transit (BRT) and light rail transit.

-Now that public consultation on the results of the Spine Study is complete, the Regional Transport Committee has agreed that bus rapid transit (BRT) is the public transport solution for central Wellington.
-It's already used in many forms around the world, in places from Adelaide and Bogata to San Francisco, using different combinations of dedicated lanes, priority at intersections, high-capacity vehicles and ticketing systems.
+Now that public consultation on the results of the Spine Study is complete, the Regional Transport Committee has agreed that BRT is the public transport solution for central Wellington.
+It's already used in many forms around the world, in places from Adelaide and Bogota to San Francisco, using different combinations of dedicated lanes, priority at intersections, high-capacity vehicles and ticketing systems.

 No two cities take the same approach, and Wellington will have a customised BRT solution that reflects its unique characteristics.
 It will mean faster journey times through the Golden Mile and to the suburbs, and provide a modern, comfortable, first-class travel experience.
-It's now up to the three partners - GWRC, Wellington City Council and the Transport Agency - to make it happen.
+It's now up to the three partners - GWRC, the Transport Agency and Wellington City Council - to make it happen.

-BRT will be introduced progressively in the next eight years, beginning with better bus priority services.
+BRT will be introduced progressively in the next eight years, beginning with better bus priority.
 It will operate on a dedicated route along the Golden Mile and Kent and Cambridge Terraces, then around the Basin Reserve and along Adelaide Road to Wellington Hospital.
-Another branch will run through the future duplicated Mount Victoria tunnel and along Ruahine Street and Wellington Road to Kilbirnie town centre.
+Another branch will run through the future duplicated Mt Victoria tunnel and along Ruahine Street and Wellington Road to Kilbirnie town centre.
 An extension to Wellington Airport will also be provided for.